m0lc14kk/WebhookAPI/README.md

             ]
         }

-- ### Worlds:
+- ### Worlds/Realms:
     At this moment, worlds are not supported.
-Consider using redirects with `@minecraft/server-admin` to an external server.
+Consider using redirects with `@minecraft/server-admin` and `transferPlayer` function to an external server.